 • Steering the offer of entrepreneurship education towards higher quality standards inspired by the EQAVET Framework;

 • Encouraging VET providers in entrepreneurship education to adopt clearer transparency mechanisms Improving the quality assurance skills of educators and mentors by creating a culture of quality;

 • Improving the quality assurance skills of educators and mentors by creating a culture of quality.

-> The project seeks to develop the following results:
+The project seek the achievement of the following results:

-> • A baseline report for each partner country, which will highlight difficulties and successes in implementing quality assurance in entrepreneurship education in the national context and collect relevant data and best practices;
+• A baseline report for each partner country, which will highlight difficulties and successes in implementing quality assurance in entrepreneurship education in the national context and collect relevant data and best practices;

 • A common reference framework developed to help future Quality Managers in entrepreneurship education to understand, plan and implement a quality assurance strategy in their organisations;